hackclub/hackclub/workshops/dialogue_tree/README.md

 }
 ```

-Set a choice refrence called `head` and set it to `choice1`.
+Set a choice reference called `head` and set it to `choice1`.
 This will be how we will track what choice we are on.

 ```csharp
 Choice head = choice1;